 But Canon thought about all of this.

 Canon’s guided selling tool asks important questions sequentially to present you with a set of lenses that will help you achieve the aesthetic that you want.
 They start by asking what camera body you own, then what type of picture you want to take.
 The questions become more and more nuanced as you go.
-This is a beautiful case study for how guided selling should work.

 If you’re familiar with the game Twenty Questions, you’ll know that you can get almost anywhere in a very short period of time with a series of artful and deliberate questions.
 Guided selling is the same basic concept at its core.